melaniebrgr/learning-computer-science/02-programming/04-design-patterns/mediator-pattern/mediator-pattern.md

 # Mediator pattern

+Mostly applied in system architecture, e.g. in orchestrating workflows.

 For example, we have smart home appliances

 - coffee machine makes coffee on weekday mornings but not weekends